Model categories structures from rigid objects in exact categories: The case of exact categories

 \begin{proof} Let $P_Y$ be a projective cover of $Y$.
-As $P_Y \in \M$, and $f$ is a trivial fibration, from the previous lemma, there exists a lift from $P_Y \to X$.
+As $P_Y \in \M$, and $f$ is an acyclic fibration, from the previous lemma, there exists a lift from $P_Y \to X$.
 From Buhler in \cite[Proposition 7.6, (ii)]{B}, as $P_Y \to Y$ is a deflation, then $f$ is a deflation. \end{proof}

-\section{Factorization}
+\subsection{Factorization}

 Let us now show a characterization of the morphisms of $^\square (J^\square)$.

 \begin{lem} Suppose that $\mho M \to Y$ is a right $\mho \M$-approximation.
 A morphism $f : X \to Y$ is in $^\square (J^\square)$ if and only if it is a retract of the canonical injection $X \to X \oplus \mho M$. \end{lem}